 The basic facts of the interactions between Leatherman and EPD aren't really in dispute.
 Leatherman says he was initially approached near a street corner across from Eureka Natural Foods on May 13, 2016, by police Sgt.
 Rodrigo Reyna-Sanchez, who "harassed" him by telling him about the panhandling ordinance and then retreating to his nearby cruiser, from which he watched Leatherman for close to an hour.
 Reyna-Sanchez's supervisor, Capt.
 Brian Stephens, says the sergeant advised Leatherman of the new ordinance, handed him a yellow card with details, then went back to his vehicle to watch and confirm that Leatherman was, in fact, accepting money as he performed in violation of the recently passed ordinance, which prohibits soliciting money from people "traveling in a motor vehicle" or while "located within 35 feet of a driveway providing vehicular access to a shopping center, retail, or business establishment."

-Leatherman's station near BevMo and Jack in the Box on 14th Street, where he was belting out tunes such as "Change It," "Leaping Lapdogs" and "Fucking on the Side" accompanied by his faithful Chihuahua-Jack Russell mix "Boots," fell within those parameters, according to Stephens.
+Leatherman's station near BevMo and Jack in the Box on 14th Street, where he was belting out tunes such as "Change It" and "Leaping Lapdogs" accompanied by his faithful Chihuahua-Jack Russell mix "Boots," fell within those parameters, according to Stephens.

 But Leatherman insists that busking is considered "artistic free speech" under the U.S. Constitution and therefore not prohibited.
 So he persisted, calling Stephens to complain about Reyna-Sanchez and continuing to stand at the intersection with Boots, his guitar and amplifier, angled to treat the employees of Eureka Natural Foods to his Zappa-influenced grooves.
 He also performed at other locations in Eureka, during farmers markets and Arts Alive.
 (Stephens says those are "permitted events" and therefore not an issue.)